Welcome!

 Postdoctoral Researcher (2019-2022)

-Now at: Assistant Professor in the Kimbell School of Geosciences at Midwestern State University.
+Now: Assistant Professor in the Kimbell School of Geosciences at Midwestern State University.
+Kashif’s Remote Sensing and Modeling Lab website.

 Heidi Takada